Kallias254/hugo-portfolio/content/projects/project-3/index.md

 Intuitive User Experience: Designed with user engagement in mind, making it easy for visitors to navigate through academic portfolios and career accomplishments.

-Content Strategy: Developed a content strategy that effectively communicates my professional story and showcases my web development projects.
+Content Strategy: Developed a content strategy that effectively communicates a clients professional story.

 # Links